 InCommon Federation - Virginia Tech participates in the InCommon Federation as an Identity Provider, allowing individuals to use their Virginia Tech credentials to securely authenticate to services provided by InCommon Service Providers.
 Since InCommon is a federal Trust Framework Provider, Virginia Tech is an approved Credential Service Provider under the FICAM TFS Program.

-Cybersecurity Teaching Hospital - The Information Technology Security Lab (ITSL) is a component of the Information Technology Security Office (ITSO).
+IT Security Lab - The Information Technology Security Lab (ITSL) is a component of the Information Technology Security Office (ITSO).
 It functions as the development lab for ITSO projects such as the ones listed in this section.
 It also functions as a teaching hospital allowing graduate and undergraduate students to gain live, hands-on experience in dealing and solving cybersecurity problems under the supervision of ITSO faculty and staff.
 The ITSL provides a real-world capability for researchers to test out their theories.

-Intrusion Detection Sensor (IDS) Deployment - The ITSO's mission is to protect the University IT infrastructure from cyber attacks.
+Intrusion Detection Sensor (IDS) Deployment - The ITSO's mission is to protect the University IT infrastructure from cyber-attacks.
 The ITSO deploys freeware and commercial intrusion detection sensors to monitor attacks against University computers.
 The data collected by these sensors provides a rich source of data for ITSO staff and researchers.
-Data mining and data analysis techniques becomes a critical component in responding to cyber attacks.
+Data mining and data analysis techniques becomes a critical component in responding to cyber-attacks.
 The tools and sensors deployed allow us to do malware analysis as well.
 VA Tech is continuing to implement its Continuous Monitoring IT Security strategy.
 This strategy allows the ITSO to "hunt" for compromised machines and remediate the event.
-Continuous Monitoring is a component of the 20 Critical Controls architecture.
-The 20 Critical Controls are a subset of the NIST 800-53 Priority 1 controls.
+Continuous Monitoring is a component of the Center for Internet Security’s (CIS) Controls architecture.
+The CIS Controls are a subset of the NIST 800-53 Priority 1 controls, NIST CSF and NIST 800-171.
 Visualization - The data generated by the IDS sensors is difficult to show in a meaningful and timely manner.
 The ITSO works with the GIS group to merge IDS data with GIS maps and building floor plans of the campus.
-The ITSO and Network Infrastructure and Services has tools that can locate wired computers on campus.
-These tools in combination with GIS visualization tools provides the ITSO with a quick and timely way to determine the scope of cyber attacks against University computers.
+The ITSO and Network Infrastructure and Services has tools that can locate wired and wireless computers on campus.
+These tools in combination with GIS visualization tools provides the ITSO with a quick and timely way to determine the scope of cyber-attacks against University computers.

-IPV6 - Virginia Tech has been running a full production IPV6 network since 2006 and has been a leader with active participation on the Interne2 IPV6 working group and multiple federally funded programs including development of a number of IPV6 cyber defense techniques.
+IPv6 - Virginia Tech has been running a full production IPv6 network since 2006 and has been a leader with active participation on the Internet2 IPv6 working group and multiple federally funded programs including development of a number of IPv6 cyber defense techniques.
+The ITSO obtained a US patent for an IPv6 Moving Target Defense scheme

 Development of A Cyber Security Operations Center - In parallel to expanding intrusion detection capabilities, the IT Security Office is also developing a Cyber Security Operations Center (SOC).
 This convergence of tools, data, and personnel into the SOC will allow IT Security personnel to unite data from network sensors, provide analysis, and coordinate needed responses to further protect Virginia Tech’s IT assets.